Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 Harvesting the grapes is the departure point of the vineyard and the start of the winery production processes.
 In the winery, the grapes are turned into wine and are stored as collections for sale in the future.

-As briefly shown above, wine production has a different behaviour compared to the vineyard.
+As briefly shown above, wine production has a different behavior compared to the vineyard.
 It has similar functions to a general manufacturing process, with some nuances.
 As a result, accountants adjust their practices according to the winery's needs.

 The Accrual Method of Accounting

-Accountants use the accrual basis accounting method for wineries.
-It's a rational choice because obtaining the raw material for winemaking may not need to be paid immediately due to integration.
 On the other hand, getting cash from a sale of a barrel or bottles may also take time.
 To avoid any miscalculations, accountants record transactions once incurred.

 The Cost of Goods Sold (COGS)